LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Issue X: We support move operations for assaysa as well as delete, but don't need to check references for move
+* Issue 49074: We support move operations for assaysa as well as delete, but don't need to check references for move

 ### version 2.390.2
 *Released*: 6 November 2023